alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 ```

 From a composition perspective both cases are the same since all the HoCs’ input & output are components.
 Now from a React implementation perspective there are a few considerations:

-Prop name collision, meaning two HoCs inject a prop with the same name.
+- Prop name collision, meaning two HoCs inject a prop with the same name.
 In the previous example it doesn’t happen.
-Performance.
+- Performance.
 Imagine Threads is a form connected to ReduxForm.
 Everytime the user press a key it would cause a rerender of all the components in case B but not in case A. The reason is props need to be propagated down the composition to Threads through all the components inbetween.

-We cover these and similar cases in more detail in any of the in-person React trainings we run, such as the [bootcamp](/react-redux-graphql-bootcamp/), [advanced training](/advanced-react-redux-graphql-bootcamp/), [part-time course](/react-redux-graphql-part-time-course/), and of course the [private on-site corporate training](/corporate-team-training/).
-If you are interested you can see here some of the exercises we do in this part as our materials are open source.
-[TODO LINK TO ADVANCED PATTERNS EXERCISE WEBSITE]
+We cover these and similar cases in more detail in any of the in-person React trainings we run, such as the [React bootcamp](/react-redux-graphql-bootcamp/), [advanced React training](/advanced-react-redux-graphql-bootcamp/), [part-time React course](/react-redux-graphql-part-time-course/), and of course the [on-site corporate React training](/corporate-team-training/).
+If you are interested in checking the material we use to teach HoCs click on this [link](https://advanced-react-patterns.reactjs.academy/higher-order-components).

 ## Composition via Render Props <a name="composition-via-render-props"></a>